Kac-Rice formulas and the number of solutions of parametrized systems of polynomial equations: Expected number of solutions using Kac-Rice formulas

 \paragraph{\bf Implementation.} In our computations, we considered simple and antithetic Monte Carlo implemented manually on different platforms\footnote{Versions: \texttt{Maple 2020}, \texttt{Python 3.7.4}, \texttt{C++11}, \texttt{Numba 0.48.0} and \texttt{Julia 1.4.2}.}: \texttt{Maple}, \texttt{Python} (with and without the package \texttt{Numba}), \texttt{C++} and \texttt{Julia}.
 Additionally, we considered the \texttt{CUBA} package \cite{CUBA-origin}, as already implemented in all these platforms\footnote{List of platforms providing the CUBA package: \url{http://www.feynarts.de/cuba/}.}, which has four advanced numerical integration techniques: Vegas (Monte Carlo integration with importance sampling), Suave (Monte Carlo integration with globally adaptive subdivision and importance sampling), Divonne (Monte Carlo integration with stratified sampling and numerical optimization), and Cuhre (deterministic integration with globally adaptive subdivision).

 Despite the advanced techniques implemented in \texttt{CUBA}, the computation of the Kac-Rice integral in \texttt{CUBA} often gives inaccurate answers in examples, while a manual implementation works well.
+The problem with CUBA persisted even after changing accuracy levels and options values for all four available integration methods.
 We attribute the problem to the fact that we cannot choose the distribution for sampling in \texttt{CUBA}.
 This observation additionally supports the appropriateness of our choice of distribution.

 The integrals reported in Section~\ref{sec:examples} have been computed using our own implementation\footnote{Computations performed per default on Windows 10, Intel(R) Core(TM) i7-2670QM CPU @ 2.20GHz 2.20 GHz, x64-based processor, 6.00GB (RAM)} with \texttt{Julia}.
 In Subsection~\ref{Example:Joshi_line_2v5p_network_antithetic_uniform}, we compare the speed of computation of the Kac-Rice integral for a specific example using \texttt{Maple}, \texttt{Python} (with and without \texttt{Numba}), \texttt{C++} and \texttt{Julia}.
 The analysis showed that \texttt{Numba} was the fastest option, competing closely with \texttt{Julia}.
 However, manual parallelization using \texttt{Julia} and the package \texttt{Distributed} is easier than with \texttt{Numba} using the module \texttt{multiprocessing}.
 Therefore we favoured \texttt{Julia} over \texttt{Numba}.
 For testing parallelization, we have used a server consisting of 64 cpus, AMD Opteron(tm) Processor 6380.